 For the majority of our institutional scholarships, the annual application deadline is December 1st.

 Plenty.
-The list changes each year, but this year we had intramural football, basketball, volleyball, racquetball, kickboxing, softball, bowling, ultimate frisbee, and dodgeball.
-Students can also sign up for 1-credit fitness classes in dance, martial arts, swimming, yoga and more.
+The list changes each year, but last year we had intramural flag football, basketball, volleyball, indoor and outdoor soccer, racquetball, softball, ultimate frisbee, and table tennis.

 All regular season home games are free for Carroll students.

 The Hunthausen Activity Center has a fully-equipped fitness center, weight training rooms, rooms for fitness classes, a racquetball/wallyball court, rock climbing tower, bouldering wall, and a spacious gym.
 Furthermore, we house outdoor recreational equipment for student use.
 Admission to the Hunthausen Activity Center is free to all students.
 Hours and more details about our workout facilities can be found on the Hunthausen Activity Center website.

 Men's Sports: Football, Soccer, Basketball, Track and Field, Cross Country, and Golf.